cccccccccccccccccnrd/local-iot-architecture/README.md

 ## Local Internet of Things architecture
 Clear and simple architecture to setup a local Internet of Things environment in [Node.js](https://nodejs.org/en/).
-(Interactive Application, technical seminar)

 ### Abstract
 With this technical seminar I want to explore and document a clear and secure way of setting up a local interconnected architecture of machines, actors and humans (Internet of Things).
 My focus lies on creating a local, closed system, to provide data protection and security.
 In the end the architecture should be a part of a distributed system of multiple architectures, which on occasion may share information between each other.